Last Updated on April 3, 2021 by Dani

 GlobetrotterGirls Quick Guide to Berlin: Parks, lakes and outdoor Berlin

-For the two of us, Kreuzberg has the best of everything: an eclectic mix of cultures, more ethnic restaurants than we could ever eat at, gorgeous Wilhelminian-style buildings, green spaces, and an interesting blend of young punks and Turkish immigrants, the latter have made up a large part of Kreuzberg’s population for decades.
+For the two of us, Kreuzberg is the Berlin neighborhood that has the best of everything: an eclectic mix of cultures, more ethnic restaurants than we could ever eat at, gorgeous Wilhelminian-style buildings, green spaces, and an interesting blend of young punks and Turkish immigrants, the latter have made up a large part of Kreuzberg’s population for decades.
 Oranienstrasse and Bergmannstrasse are both lined with bars, cafes and restaurants, or you can sit by the Landwehr Canal and buy some drinks and snacks from the entrepreneurial Turkish folks who pass by with shopping trolleys filled with cold beer or sandwiches.

-This self-guided walking tour of Kreuzberg is actually pretty good and gives you a good feel for the neighborhood.
+This self-guided walking tour of East Kreuzberg is actually pretty good and gives you a good feel for the neighborhood.
 If you go to Kreuzberg, you might want to go on Tuesday or Friday, when the Turkish Market in Maybachufer takes place.
 Open from 12pm-6pm, this market is full of fruit and vegetable stalls, Turkish snacks, gluten-free deserts, frozen yogurt, coffee stalls, clothes and anything you might or might not need – all at absolute bargain prices.

 Not to be missed in Kreuzberg: